All About Non-Hodgkin Lymphoma

-Non-Hodgkin lymphomas (NHLs) are a group of cancers that affect the immune system, the very system that is supposed to protect our body against disease.
+Non-Hodgkin lymphomas (NHL) are a group of cancers that affect the immune system; the very system that is supposed to protect our body against disease.
 NHLs begin in the lymph nodes and are made up of malignant (cancerous) lymphocytes (either B cells or T cells).
 In 2001, the World Health Organization developed a comprehensive classification system for the 30+ different types of NHLs, which are then further divided according to the cell type involved (either B cell or T cell).
-(See WHO classification at the end of this article) These 30+ types of NHLs are different in their growth rates and aggressiveness, and are often treated differently.
+These 30+ types of NHLs are different in their growth rates and aggressiveness, and are often treated differently.
 The full, 2016 version of the WHO classification is located in the appendix.

-Non-Hodgkin lymphoma makes up about 4% of the cancer diagnoses in the United States with about 71,850 people (both adults and children) diagnosed in 2015.
-About 95% of these cases are in adults, with the median age of diagnosis being 66.
+Non-Hodgkin lymphoma makes up about 4.3% of the cancer diagnoses in the United States with about 72,240 people (both adults and children) diagnosed annually.
+About 95% of these cases are in adults, with the median age of diagnosis being 67.
 The disease is slightly more common in men than women.
 Rates are much higher among persons over the age of 65 (68 for every 100,000 people).
 NHL occurs more often in whites than in blacks.

 Rates have been increasing 3-4% annually in the U.S. since the 1950's, but incidence varies widely throughout the world.
 For instance, in the United Kingdom, there are approximately 10 cases for every 100,000 people, whereas in Asia there are only 2 cases for every 100,000 people, compared to approximately 20 per 100,000 in the U.S.

 Non-Hodgkin lymphomas should not be confused with Hodgkin's disease, as these are two distinct diseases.
-Although Hodgkin's disease also occurs in the lymph system, providers are able to differentiate between the two because of the presence of Reed-Sternberg cells in Hodgkin's tumors.
-(Read about Hodgkin's disease in adults or in children).
+Although Hodgkin lymphoma also occurs in the lymph system, providers are able to differentiate between the two because of the presence of Reed-Sternberg cells in Hodgkin's tumors.
+(Read about Hodgkin lymphoma in adults or in children).